Child prostitution in Ukraine: General overview

 According to Ukrainian media the country along with Moldova and Portugal became a European center of child sex tourism.
 With respect to the situation Mark Capaldi, ECPAT's head of policy and research, expressed a concern that the countries "see tourism as a fantastic economic development sector" ignoring the risks which international tourists impend to the children.

-The sexual exploitation of children is most obvious in Kyiv and some other big cities.
-Many children are forced to migrate there to get education and then they are getting involved into Ukrainian sex industry to support themselves.
+The sexual exploitation of children is most obvious in Kyiv and some other big cities such as Odesa, Kharkiv and Sevastopol.
+Many children are forced to migrate there to get education and then they are getting involved into Ukrainian sex industry to support themselves financially.
 An involvement of Ukrainian adolescent boys into prostitution has risen a number of special concerns.

-There is a consistent trend of human trafficking from the Ukraine, especially women and children.
-International Organization for Migration reports that the Ukraine became one of the major sources of minors and females for their forced sexual exploitation; as a rule they are sold to Balkans, Central Europe and Middle East.
+There is a consistent trend of human trafficking from Ukraine, especially women and children.
+International Organization for Migration reports that Ukraine became one of the major sources of minors and females for their forced sexual exploitation; as a rule they are sold to Balkans, Central Europe and Middle East.
 An average price of Ukrainian girl is around $2,000 — $10,000 depending on her destination.
 In Israel a Ukrainian youngster may earn up to $50,000 — $100,000 annually for her pimp and have nothing left for herself.
 According to the available statistics the number of Ukrainian children involved in prostitution is growing both domestically and abroad.

 UN Special Rapporteur on the Sale of Children, Child Prostitution and Child Pornography Juan Miguel Petit concluded that the human trafficking and commercial exploitation of children are major problems in the country.
 After his visit to Ukraine he filed a special report to the UN Human Rights Committee, which says that 10% of the victims of human trafficking are aged between 13 and 18.
 Children of Ukraine are being exploited in different businesses for example as servants, in street trading, and to provide sex services.
 A typical model of the human trafficking in Ukraine is that the children are becoming victims of sexual exploitation residing within their country.
 In the majority of the incidents the Ukrainian criminals lure the potential victims into debt and then force them become prostitutes.

+Citizens of the country have been reported to be involved in the production of child pornography, with some entities masquerading as "Child Model Agencies".
+A significant instance of this was exposed during the 2004 Ukrainian child pornography raids, where a modeling agency operating in the major cities was found to be involved in the production and distribution of child pornography under the guise of a legitimate business.
+There is a connection between child trafficking and child pornography production, with instances of children being trafficked from neighboring countries within the CIS countries for such purposes.